 The Taxation of Research Workers Board considers applications for tax relief from foreign citizens temporarily working in Sweden.

-The Taxation of Research Workers Board is an authority of its own.
-There are six members and five individual alternates of the Board.
+The Taxation of Research Workers Board has six members and five individual alternates.
 They are all appointed by the Swedish Government.

 The Chair, Vice Chair and the Alternate to the Vice Chair must be tax experts.
 The other members of the Board and their alternates shall have particular insight into matters relating to corporate management, research or product development.